asu-trans-ai-lab/Integrated_modeling_GMNS/README.md

 The [ASU Trans + AI Lab](https://github.com/asu-trans-ai-lab) devotes to developing a better AMS data hub framework and a set of integrated open-source transportation tools.
-The objective of the repository is to aggregate the developed software as a systematic modeling flow and demonstrate its successive steps, so call “7-steps modeling”.
+The objective of the repository is to aggregate the developed software as a systematic modeling flow and demonstrate its sequential steps, so call “7-steps modeling”.
 However, the modeling flow is not limited to seven steps.
 The advanced software under development are CGLite and Data2VDF for the traffic demand and supply calibration.
 The repository will continue to be